 Les Gens du Sud

 Jewelry & perfumes.
-As of early 2008, the line included four fragrances: Chic-Chic, Clemarine, Magic Ethic and Mystica 48.
+As of late 2013, the line included four fragrances: Chic-Chic, Clemarine, Magic Ethnic and Mystica 48.

 Website: Les Gens du Sud

 See Eau d'Italie.

 Indie perfume house established in Switzerland by René Schifferle.
 The line launched in 2006 with three perfumes, The Unicorn Spell, Let Me Play The Lion... and L'Antimatiere, all created by perfumer Isabelle Doyen.